 There are a lot of factors governing filter life, for example, the process, frequency and duration of operation and the materials being worked.

 Rather than thinking about filter life in terms of time, a more accurate measure might be to think about units of product, because a 24/7 high-speed laser line will require a very different filter exchange schedule to, say, a dental laboratory.

-One point worth emphasizing is never be tempted to replace BOFA approved filters with what might be considered alternatives.
-BOFA filters have been purpose-designed to work with the extractor they reside in and take account of many factors, such as face velocity, pressure drop, residency time, and structural integrity.
+One point worth emphasising is never to be tempted to replace BOFA-approved filters with what might be considered alternatives.
+BOFA filters have been purpose designed to work with the extractor they reside in and take account of many factors, such as face velocity, pressure drop, residency time and structural integrity.

-Installing non-genuine replacements will risk impaired filter efficiency or even filter rupture, leading potentially to downtime and a negative impact on product quality.
+Installing non-genuine replacements could risk impaired filter efficiency or even filter rupture, leading potentially to downtime and a negative impact on product quality.

 - Why does the process smell?

 Although BOFA systems offer filter capacity monitoring, we know that sometimes this information can get overlooked in busy workshop environments.
 So remember, if you can smell a process then the chances are the emissions are not being captured effectively by the filter and the carbon could be saturated.
 Check whether the extractor filter light is illuminated and then change the pre-filter.
 If it is still illuminated, change the combined filter.
 BOFA units with our iQ technology offer independent filter monitoring to report on the status of both the pre-filter and combined (main) filter…and will enable the timely exchange of filters.

 New filters should be purchased from the distributor who provided the BOFA equipment because they will hold precise details of your system configuration.
 Also, think ahead and make sure you hold sufficient stock for maintenance purposes and to avoid the possibility of unplanned downtime.

 - Why is my pre-filter blocking so quickly?